Spencerduran/quant-futures-analytics-py/TheStrat/sss50_percent_stats/README.md

    - Cumulative success rates

 2. **CSV Export**: Creates a comprehensive CSV file containing all analysis results

-## Methodology

-The analysis considers a pattern successful if:

-- For 2U: Price reaches the previous candle's low
-- For 2D: Price reaches the previous candle's high

-Success is measured across three timeframes:

-1. Within the same candle
-2. Within the next 2 candles
-3. Within the next 3 candles

-Only patterns with 50%+ retracement are included in the analysis to ensure statistical relevance.

 ```
 === Analysis for 12H Timeframe ===